Micro Country Road Trip

 April 18 — Monaco

-April 18th brought a quick visit to the glamorous principality of Monaco, known for its world-famous casino, luxury yachts, and the iconic Formula One Grand Prix.
+A quick visit to Monaco, known for its casino, luxury yachts, and the Formula One Grand Prix.

-Do not miss a stroll along the Prince Jacques Promenade.
-If you see colorful symbols along the cement wall, peek inside—they frequently hide small, quirky exhibits that are easy to miss but totally worth discovering.
+• Prince Jacques Promenade: Take a stroll here.
+If you see colorful symbols along the cement wall, peek inside—they hide small, quirky exhibits that are easy to miss.
 They are located inside Mareterra Monaco (a new building complex), past the casino.

 *Pro tip: Grab lunch at a grocery store and people/yacht watch along the main harbor.